Get a free, no obligation personal loan quote with rates as low as 9.90%

 Even in a hot real estate market, a home inspection should not be skipped.
 If you’re concerned that your offer will be weakened with a home inspection condition, consider asking the seller to have an inspection done before the offer date.

-Multiple offer situations are typical in a hot market, and sellers often set their listings up for such a scenario.
-In this case, sellers will often be willing to agree to such requests for serious buyers.
+Multiple offer situations are typical in a hot market.
+Sellers often set their listings up for such a scenario.
+In this case, sellers may be willing to agree to pre-listing inspection requests for serious buyers.

-Ideally, the seller will already have a pre-list inspection done and can provide you with the details of the report before you put in your offer.
-This can give you plenty of information about the home before you draft your offer.
+Ideally, the seller will already have a pre-listing inspection done and can provide you with the report before you put in your offer.

-If the home you’re interested in doesn’t already have a pre-list inspection or you don’t feel comfortable relying solely on what the pre-list inspection report outlines, consider asking the seller if you can perform a home inspection on the house before you put in an offer.
-That way, you can submit a ‘clean’ offer that’s free of conditions and the home can be sold ‘firm’ on offer night.
+If the home you’re interested in doesn’t already have a pre-listing inspection, consider asking the seller if you can perform a home inspection before you put in an offer.
+That way, you can submit a clean offer free of conditions and the home can be sold ‘firm’ on offer night.

 What Happens If A Home Inspection Turns Up A Big Problem?